oktadev/okta-blog/_source/_posts/2024-07-26-jhipster-terraform-gke.md

   --reveal-secrets
 ```

-Set the clientId and clientSecret as environment variables, as required by Terraform Auth0 provider:
+Set the clientId and clientSecret from the Auth0 CLI output as environment variables, as required by Terraform Auth0 provider:

 ```shell
 export AUTH0_CLIENT_ID=<client-id>